sofials2002/Econ520Project/README.md

 # Econ520Project
 ## Background:
 This is a repo for Finn Owsley, Scott Masterson, and Sofia Lozano's final project. :ship: Hello!
 Our research is on the long-sunken Titanic.
-We estimate the effect of passenger class on survival rate. :ship: You can find all relevant files in the folder.
+We estimate the effect of passenger class on survival rate. :ship: You can find all files in the relevant folders.
 This project includes:

 - Latex code for the report, in the Code folder
 - Code for the data analysis, in the Code folder